-This "French toast” should really be called bread pudding, since it's all held together in one dish.
+This "French toast" is bread pudding-like, since it's all held together in one dish.
 And before it goes in that dish, the bread is soaked in a super creamy and delicious blend of buttermilk, maple syrup, eggs and cinnamon.

 And speaking of bread pudding, check out my actual French Toast Bread Pudding recipe . . .

 What's in this recipe?

 - Easter Brunch

 I don't think I'm alone in my love of breakfast foods for dinner, right?

 Really, anytime is a good time for this totally scrumptious blend of flavors, in what I believe is the best baked French toast recipe out there!

 Enjoy every last bite of this baked Buttermilk French toast recipe!

 Buttermilk French Toast Bake

 - 1¾ cups buttermilk